On stable type IIA de-Sitter vacua with geometric flux: Summary and conclusions

 \item{There is one combination of axions which remains flat, and it may be attributed to making too restrictive choice of fluxes for various aforesaid reasons.}

 \end{itemize}

-We have correlated the type IIA solutions with their $T$-dual type IIB cousins using Table \ref{tab_T-dual-mapping}, and have argued about their viability under the so-called missing Bianchi identities \cite{Ihl:2007ah,Gao:2018ayp} which still remains an open issue to explore, and can lead to extra constraints which may or may not rule out the $T$-dual pair of de Sitter solutions we have realized.
+To summarise, we have presented a class of type IIA model with stable AdS/dS solutions and have argued about their viability under the so-called missing Bianchi identities \cite{Ihl:2007ah,Gao:2018ayp}, which still remains an open issue to be explored, and can lead to extra constraints which may or may not rule out the de Sitter solutions we have found.
 However, settling the issue of missing Bianchi identities is beyond the scope of the current plan and we leave that for a future work.